Why do I need to take a language placement exam?

 What if my major has a Foreign Language requirement?

 Some BA degree programs in Bellarmine College require foreign language coursework beyond that of the College proficiency requirement; students must meet the requirements of their respective major(s) in order to complete graduation requirements.
-For all BA degrees in Bellarmine College of Arts and Sciences, however, the minimum proficiency must be met.
+For all BA degrees in Bellarmine College of Arts and Sciences, however, the minimum proficiency must be met, see listings for departmental exceptions.

 How do I interpret my WebCAPE score?